 Setting changes required for a particular test are listed before the test.
 A setting can be changed either by category or individually, by selecting either Device > Settings or Device > Local Settings from the ALPS-Link menu bar.
-A procedure for and example of how to change settings is provided in Chapter 11: ALPS-LINK USER GUIDE or Chapter 12: ASCII COMMUNICATIONS.
+Information on changing settings is provided in Chapter 11: ALPS-LINK USER GUIDE.